Me and Earl and the Dying Girl

 Time Out says

-Despite an occasionally stilted pace and a few cartoonish touches (Molly Shannon plays Rachel’s mom with a broad sexual frustration that clashes with the rest of the material), Earl develops a rare emotional heft, particularly when Greg is pressured to make Rachel an original film.
-The project forces Greg to eclipse his influences and risk doing something that puts himself on the line, and Earl follows suit.
-Thanks to a restless visual dexterity and a brilliantly deployed soundtrack of Brian Eno tunes (Gomez-Rejon used to work for Scorsese, and it shows), this spirited but safely familiar pastiche of John Hughes and Wes Anderson is eventually compelled to become its own thing, embracing the most tired tropes of YA weepies so that it can kiss them goodbye.
+Despite an occasionally stilted pace and a few cartoonish touches (Molly Shannon as Rachel’s sexually frustrated mum clashes with the rest of the film), ‘Earl’ develops a rare emotional heft, particularly when Rachel pressures Greg to make an original film for her.
+The project forces him to eclipse his influences and risk doing something that puts his real self on the line, and the film follows suit.
+Thanks to its visual dexterity and a brilliant soundtrack of Brian Eno tunes (Gomez-Rejon is a former assistant to Martin Scorsese and it shows), this spirited but safely familiar pastiche of John Hughes and Wes Anderson is eventually compelled to become its own thing, embracing the most tired tropes of YA weepies so that it can kiss them goodbye.

 Cast and crew